 If this rule is not followed, the result will be an unpleasant echo in the caller's ear.
-It is the responsibility of the studio tech to connect a feed to each return channel that is a mix of all important audio sources--in-studio mics, automation, carts, other remote sources, etc., minus the caller.
+It is the responsibility of the studio tech to connect a feed to each return channel that is a mix of all important audio sources - in-studio mics, automation, carts, other remote sources, etc., minus the caller.
 Most modern consoles can do this easily.
 If not, other options exist and are discussed in the section "Why Do I Hear Hear Myself Myself?"
-(Section XVII) in this manual.
+(Section XIV in this manual).

-Finally, when configuring and connecting for using both send inputs, the mix-minus feeds must contain the audio from the opposite send channel (i.e. when two send channels are used there is no internal path for hybrid 1 callers to hear hybrid 2 callers and vice-versa).
+Finally, when configuring and connecting for using both send inputs, the mix-minus feeds usually contains the audio from the opposite send channel.
+In instances where this is not the case, behavior can be configured to allow callers to hear each other within the VH2.